Trump tests negative for coronavirus, extends travel ban to Britain, Ireland

 Trump said Americans should reconsider non-essential travel, and that his administration was also considering domestic travel restrictions.

-Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said the country has recorded 2,226 case of the new coronavirus but has not yet reached the peak of the outbreak.
+Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said the country has recorded 2,226 cases of the new coronavirus but has not yet reached the peak of the outbreak.

 “This will get worse before it gets better,” Surgeon General Jerome Adams said at the briefing.
 But, he added, “99% of people will recover and people need to know that.”